SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part2-what-coding-languages-to-learn.md

 # What is a "real" coding language

 In this article we expore what code is and isn't and what are the "real" coding languages you should learn when you are starting from ground zero.
-There is a view that HTML (Hyper Text Markup Language) & CSS (Cascading Style Sheets) are not "real" computer languages.
+There is a view that HTML (Hyper Text Markup Language) and CSS (Cascading Style Sheets) are not "real" computer languages.
 They are text and styling mark-up.
 However, they are computer coding languages - just with simpler and more easy to understand rules.

 Computer code is the set of rules - the syntax - of a particular computer language.